Posted on ::

 Built on GoKSEI

 This project was made possible by the GoKSEI library I built earlier.
-It's funny how tools enable better tools.
-What started as a simple way to programmatically access KSEI data became the foundation for something much more useful.
+What started as a simple way to programmatically access KSEI data became the foundation for something more useful.

 PortoSync supports all the major Indonesian investment types: